Having an SSL certificate on the domain name is essential. Thankfully, we can generate and add a free SSL certificating using Let’s Encrypt for Nginx.

 sudo apt-get install certbot python-certbot-nginx

-Once the installation is completed, run below command to generate the certificate.
-This will also modify the Nginx blocks configuration file to enable the HTTP to HTTPS redirection along with updating live certificate locations.
+Once the installation is completed, run the below command to generate the certificate, this will also modify the Nginx blocks configuration file to enable the HTTP to HTTPS redirection along with updating live certificate locations.

 sudo certbot --nginx -d example.com -d www.example.com